Call4Cloud | MMP-C | Autopilot | Device Preparation

 I guess it’s time for the second part of the Pursuit of Happy…Uhhh Tpm happyness.
 In the first part, I showed you the first phase during pre-provisioning the device with Autopilot.
 Please read this first if you haven’t!

-Like I showed /told you in the blog, it showed you the flow with firmware-based TPM’s (fTPM).
+As I showed /told you in the blog, it showed the flow with firmware-based TPMs (fTPM).

-A lot changed with the Intel Tiger Lake chipset (11th gen) and like I also showed you, a lot of parts in the flow could break.
-I will try to guide you through the whole flow and hopefully can show you the “why” in why it breaks and of course how to fix it!
+A lot changed with the Intel Tiger Lake chipset (11th gen), and as I also showed you, many parts in the flow could break.
+I will try to guide you through the whole flow and hopefully show you the “why” of why it breaks and, of course, how to fix it!

 1. What Changed?